Machine learning in interpretation of electronic core-level spectra: Discussion

 It might be an appealing idea to teach an ML system and then apply it for prediction of structures in the experiment.
 We see a large potential for error in this kind of mixed approach.
-First, such an idea is intrinsically assuming that spectrum evaluation (for ML learning) is accurate enough for the system and the question at hand, which it rarely is.
+First, such an idea is intrinsically assuming that spectrum evaluation (for ML learning) is accurate enough for the system not to distort the analysis.
 Second, ensemble averaging effects will pose a hard problem, that may potentially be underdetermined (due to number of possible structures) with any number of ROIs.
 Third, the experiment comes with instrumental errors, biases, and statistical noise, which could affect the outcome of the interpretation.
 To us it remains an open question, how surmountable these conditions are for reliable interpretation of experiments with ML trained by simulated data.
 As a safer route towards structural interpretation of spectral trends we propose the following method: (i) simulate over sufficient configuration space and (ii) train an ML model based on this data.
 Now the lightness of evaluation of the model allows for iterative algorithms to (iii) optimize the parameters of a model structural distribution for an ensemble-averaged simulated spectrum.
 Last, to avoid the mismatch of experiment to skew interpretation, we propose to (iv) apply changes to the simulated ensemble averaged spectrum (as seen from the corresponding experiment) and observe changes in the predicted structural distribution.
+This could potentially be done for example by a {SpecSwap}-{RMC} \cite{Leetmaa2010b,Zhovtobriukh2019, Zhovtobriukh2019b,Pettersson2022} approach.